Pre-planning Strategy for Health and Humanitarian Organizations

 Important Course Information

-This course is offered in a hybrid format with content presented both online (before the course begins or during class time) and in the classroom.
+This course is offered in a hybrid format with content presented both in the classroom and online (before, during or after the classroom meetings).

 Relief requirements for public health and humanitarian events are in general both unknown in size and type and are affected by dynamic and hard to measure factors such as geographic location, local economy, infrastructure, and social and political conditions.
 Preparing for long-term development and response to emergent events often involves uncertainty in timing, scope or scale.
 Pre-planning for these situations requires an understanding of forecasting, distribution network design and strategies for managing the uncertainty.
 This course will examine methods and models for making pre-planning decisions and explore the significant value that is obtained through informed decision-making in advance of an unpredictable event.

 There are discounts available for this course.
 Please use one of the coupon codes below at checkout.
 Note: Only one coupon code can be used per shopping cart.

 Alumni: If you are a returning student of the Supply Chain & Logistics Institute (SCL) courses or you are an alumni of the GT EMIL or MSSCE programs, you can receive 10% off of any LOG course – Use coupon code SCL-Alum